lesion/gancio/docs/usage/recurrent.md

 ## Add a recurrent event

-Same as adding a normal event, but you can choose choose the details of event recurrence.
+Same as adding a normal event, but you can choose the details of event recurrence.
 Choose a frequency first: